magnate3/raspberry-pi-os-qemu/docs/lesson06/rpi-os.md

 * There are 4 levels in the table hierarchy: PGD (Page Global Directory), PUD (Page Upper Directory), PMD (Page Middle Directory), PTE (Page Table Entry).
 PTE is the last table in the hierarchy and it points to the actual page in the physical memory.

   > Don't read too much into the terms, which just represent lv1, 2, ... pgtables.
-Them terms come from the Linux kernel (I guess x86), not ARM64.
-Over years, they became common lingo among kernel hackers.
+Them terms come from the Linux kernel (x86), not ARM64.
+Over years, they became a common lingo among kernel hackers.

 * Besides holding a physical address, each pgtable item holds extra bits crucial for translation.
 Will examine the format below.